duplode/duplode.github.io/src/posts/_distributive.md

 ## Single-shapedness

-We are betting on having a single shape being a defining characteristic of distributive functors, so it should be worth it to have a closer look at what that property means.
-Here is one possible
+One of the points in our discussion of `distribute` in the first section is that it only made sense for functors with a single shape.
+That being the case, though, it looks reasonable to try reconstructing `Distributive` starting from single-shapedness.
+Let's see where such a bet will take us: hopefully, it will help us teasing out some of the connections between distributive functors and other concepts.

-approach: if we know that a functor `g` has only one possible shape, all there remains to learn about some `u :: g a` value is which `a` values can be found in each position of the shape.
+The first thing we need for the task at hand is pinning down the notion of single-shapedness.
+Here is one possible approach: approach: if we know that a functor `g` has only one possible shape, all there remains to learn about some `u :: g a` value is which `a` values can be found in each position of the shape.
 To discover that, we can use `forall x. g x -> x` extractor functions, however many there might be.
 That, however, means there is an isomorphism between `g a` and the following type:

 ``` haskell
 -- For Distributive g, isomorphic to g a: